By Scott Simpson

-If you are interested in NIMBLE GPP Lineups or Bo McBrayer’s Cash Plays, check out all our content at NimblewNumbers.com .
+If you are interested in NIMBLE GPP Lineups or Bo McBrayer’s GPP Lineups, check out our Nimble Patreon.
 All Nimble’s Numbers will be powered by RuntheSims.com this year.
-Signup for a FREE RunTheSims account today!!
+Signup for a free account today!!

 High Priced – Quarterback

 Josh Allen is the only quarterback to finish as the QB1 twice this season and leads all quarterbacks averaging 28.2 DraftKings points per game.
 This week, he faces one of the worst secondaries in the Miami Dolphins.
 They currently rank 26th against quarterbacks, 27th against running backs, and 30th against wide receivers.
 Josh Allen might be the most explosive play waiting to happen this Sunday.
 I’m all over Double stacking or onslaught stacking him with Zack Moss, Stefon Diggs, and Cole Beasley.

 Jalen Hurts has been an automatic 25 points every week, the definition of a perfect Cash play.
 This week, he’s a great Cash play, as always, but I’m growing more open to the idea of playing him in GPP tournaments as well.
 The Detroit Lions have given up 15 passing touchdowns and almost 2,000 receiving yards.
 Hurts should be able to move the ball through the air and also on the ground with Kenneth Gainwell, one of his favorite players to target when plays break down.
 Stacking Hurts with Devonta Smith and Gainwell makes the most sense in larger GPP tournaments.
 I’m comfortable playing him naked in Cash.